sergiosgc/fs-rest-router/README.md

 The request router will use this regex to:
 1. Match the unbound request uri and extract arguments minid and maxid.
 These will populate `$_REQUEST`
 2. Validate that the unbound URI is valid (throw a 404 otherwise)

+## Workaround for HTML verb limitation

+While HTTP defines a rich set of methods, HTML actually allows only GET and POST.
+To workaround this limitation, in HTML you may use the `x-verb` parameter in any request to override the HTTP verb.
+For example, the link `/customer/12?x-verb=DELETE`, when clicked in a browser will issue a GET HTTP request, but will be processed as a DELETE request by the router.